CyphrRiot/ArchRiot/README.md

 - **One-Liner Install:** Single command.
 Done.
 - **Hyprland:** Tiling that doesn't suck.
 Workflow stays tight.
 - **Dev Tools:** Code, debug, git—preconfigured, Zed by default, with a kick-ass theme.
+- **Beautiful Themes:** Tokyo Night inspired aesthetics with custom backgrounds that adapt to your workflow.
 - **Privacy:** Doesn't leak your data or install telemetry-based software.
 - **Tweakable:** Strip it, mod it, own it.